jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 }                      t_point;
 ```

-Now declare a function that will allocate memory and initialize each point of the map.
+Now declare a function that allocates memory and initializes each point of the map.
 The function takes one argument corresponding with the land type:

 ```c
 t_point                *howto01_init_point(char value)